A HelloFresh Review: Can HelloFresh food boxes cater for fussy families?

 - And there’s also the obvious cost implication (see below)

-So would we buy HelloFresh again?
+So would we buy HelloFresh again for our fussy family?

 Obviously there is a higher cost implication with Hello Fresh versus doing your own supermarket shop.
 Family boxes with four meals for four people are £64 per box, which works out at £4 per head (you can also get a family box with two meals for four people for £39.95).
 But with a service like this you’re paying for the convenience of having everything you need delivered, in near-precise amounts.